-Various capital improvement projects related to transit services are administered through the District, including transit enhancement projects and bus shelter installation and replacement projects as well as an ongoing Small Vehicle Acquisition Project which is utilized by a number of state and local organizations for procurement of small transit vehicles.
+Various capital improvement projects related to transit services are administered through the District, including transit enhancement projects and bus shelter installation and replacement projects.

 The District also provides transportation for seniors and disabled persons through a municipal grant program funded by the state.
-This program has been funded by the state for the last two years and has provided transportation for eligible residents of the Region.
+This program has been funded by the state for the last five years and has provided transportation for eligible residents of the Region.
 The program has provided necessary transportation services for the elderly and disabled and has been well utilized.
-Future funding allocations are under review.
-Continuation of the program beyond the initial well-received period will provide needed transportation services for this segment of the Region's residents.
+The Region must work with state elected officials to insure that this program has the necessary funding.

 Milford Transit District - Milford Transit District provides transportation services for the western portion of the Region.
-Fixed route service, and ADA service, as well as "diala-ride" service, are provided for their service area.
+Fixed route service, and ADA service, as well as "dialarride" service, are provided for their service area.